aklump/drupal_loft_deploy/documentation/source/README.md

 Unless defined as seen below, the site role is always `prod`.
 So, except in production environments, you must add either of the following to your _settings.local.php_ file to indicate the site role for that environment.

 ### For local developement add

     !defined('DRUPAL_ENV_ROLE') && define('DRUPAL_ENV_ROLE', 'dev');

 ### For a staging site add

     !defined('DRUPAL_ENV_ROLE') && define('DRUPAL_ENV_ROLE', 'staging');

 Be aware that modules can alter this value using `loft_deploy_site_role_alter()`.

+### Can I hide the border for a single URL?

+Yes. `loft_deploy_border_suppress(TRUE)`

 ### Can I restrict the border by IP?

 Yes.

 Let's say you are using this on a staging site and several people are looking at it, not all of whom appreciate the colored border as much as you do.
 Well, you can enable the included loft_deploy_ip submodule and you can hide or show based on an IP list at _/admin/config/development/loft-deploy_.

 For the scenario mentioned, here's how I would configure it, where `XX.XX.XXX.XX` is my public IP address.
 This way I will always see the staging border, but my clients don't have to be bothered by it.

 ![IP access](images/by-ip.png)

 ### Should I Enable on Production?

 Yes, usually.

 If you keep this enabled on production, then you will not have to do anything when you copy your database to your local or staging environments.
 If you do not keep it enabled, then you will have to remember to manually enable this module every time you sync your database.
 This is not realistic.
 Alternatively, you may automate the enabling of this module when your database is synced, but my vote is to just keep it enabled everywhere, since this is the simplest and most reliable.

 This module has no measurable affect on a production website as it's been highly optimized for speed, so that idea should not deter you.

 ### Site Role / Border Color

 * Each instance of your website is one of: production, staging or dev.
 The color of the border around the non-production sites informs you as to it's role.
 There's one more distinction between a site role dev with master branch, and a site role dev with a develop branch; this adds a fourth color.

 * Obviously, production instances will not have a border.